-The Dyalog APL distribution contains a directory named

-Dyalog\Samples\asp.net and a set of sub-directories each of which contains a sample application.
+The Dyalog APL distribution contains a directory named Dyalog\Samples\asp.net and a set of sub-directories each of which contains a sample application.

-During the installation of Dyalog APL, these are automatically registered as IIS Virtual Directories, under a common root called dyalog.net5.
-Versions of dyalog prior to 11.0 created Virtual Directories under apl.net.
+During the installation of Dyalog APL, these are automatically registered as IIS Virtual Directories, under a common root called dyalog.net1.
+Versions of Dyalog APL prior to Version 11.0 created Virtual Directories under apl.net.

-When you want to run the Web Services and Web Page examples, you do so by specifying the URL http://localhost/dyalog.net5/
+When you want to run the Web Services and Web Page examples, you do so by specifying the URL http://localhost/dyalog.net/